 - 7.1 A continuous supply of saturated steam is required for steam sterilization, low-temperature steam and formaldehyde (LTSF) sterilization and for humidification in certain ethylene oxide (EO) sterilizers and EO preconditioning units. - 7.2 The critical variables are the dryness of the steam (expressed as a dryness value) and the level of non-condensable gases (expressed as a fraction by volume).
 Before a newly installed or replaced sterilizer is handed over to the user, the steam supply should be examined and tested by the methods described in Part 3 of this SHTM to ensure that it is satisfactory. - 7.3 Users should note that where the steam is supplied from the mains, quality can vary greatly during the course of a working day.
 In many hospitals, steam demand is greatest early in the morning when sterile service departments (SSDs), kitchens and laundries may start work at the same time.
 Care should be taken to sample the steam at times throughout a typical working day to gauge the likely range of steam quality. - 7.4 Where a sterilizer is to be used in the aseptic production of medicinal products, the steam should also be free of pyrogens.
-Details on the supply of apyrogenic steam can be found in SHTM 2031; Clean Steam for sterilizers. - 7.5 European Standards supporting the EU Directives on medical devices (see Chapter 1) place requirements on the quality of the environment in contact with a medical device (EN 554) and specifically give guidance on the chemical quality of steam (EN 285).
-Further guidance on steam quality can be found in SHTM 2031; Clean steam for Sterilizers.
+Details on the supply of apyrogenic steam can be found in SHTM 2031; Clean steam for sterilization. - 7.5 BS EN 554 and BS EN 285 provide guidance on the chemical quality of steam and quality of environment in contact with a medical device.
+Further guidance on steam quality can be found in SHTM 2031; Clean steam for Sterilization.